"It might seem that some people have more intuition than others but it is potentially available to everyone.

 - Francis Vaughan, Awakening Intuition

 Even people who believe they are logical, analytical left brained thinkers without any ability for using intuition will benefit greatly from developing this incredible, innate power.
 In fact, if you are truly logical, you will see the obvious advantages of learning to use the right hemisphere of the brain in your head, along with the brain in your heart, and the brain in your gut in order to maximize your combined intuitive brain power.
-Most of us want more "eureka" and "aha" and "i get it" moments in our lives, and developing and utilizing our intuition and subconscious mind are several of the ways of creating more of these life-changing advances in our everyday lives.
+It would be irrational to ignore researching such an advantageous gift that is just waiting for us to open, would it not?

 We will not solve the problems of the world from the same level of thinking we were at when we created them.
 More than anything else, this new century demands new thinking: We must change our materially based analyses of the world around us to include broader, more multidimensional perspectives."